VariantEffect/mavehgvs/docs/spec.rst

 Key differences between HGVS and MAVE-HGVS
 ------------------------------------------

-Unlike standard HGVS strings that begin with an identifier (e.g. "NM_001130145.3:c.832C>T"), MAVE-HGVS strings are usually encountered without this extra information (e.g. "c.832C>T").
-Because all variants in a single dataset are typically variants of the same target sequence, making this information redundant.
-Additionally some MAVE datasets (such as those interrogating synthetic proteins or codon-optimized sequences) do not have a suitable identifier in a reference database.
+Standard HGVS strings have the format :code:`reference:variant` (e.g. :code:`NM_001130145.3:c.832C>T`).
+MAVE-HGVS strings typically include the variant portion only and the reference portion is inferred based on the MAVE design.

+Reference identifiers in MAVE-HGVS are optional, and would typically be used in cases where a mix of MAVE datasets are being analyzed jointly or for experimental designs that contain multiple target sequences.
+Reference identifiers in MAVE-HGVS can contain any word characters, numbers, or the underscore.

+MAVE-HGVS does not distinguish between variants that have been observed experimentally and the predicted consequence of observed variants.
+Therefore, variants that contain :code:`()` to denote predicted consequences are considered invalid.

-MAVE-HGVS supports a subset of variant types.
-Supported variants include:
+MAVE-HGVS supports a subset of HGVS variants including:

 * substitutions
 * deletions
 * duplications
 * insertions
 * frame shifts
-* extensions

-Many other variant types are not supported.
-Unsupported variants include:
+Many HGVS variants are unsupported including:

 * inversions
 * conversions
+* extensions
 * changes in methylation state
 * RNA fusion transcripts
 * mosaicism
 * chimerism
-* most variants describing uncertainty
+* variants with uncertain consequence
 * variants in trans or unknown phase
 * complex variants (e.g. translocations)

 Substitution
 ------------

-# TODO
+MAVE-HGVS supports substitutions of a single nucleotide or amino acid.

+Unlike in HGVS, variants that describe identity to the reference at a single position (e.g. :code:`c.44=`) are not valid.

+Variants describing identity to the full reference (e.g. :code:`c.=`) are valid and are the intended way to specify identity to the target (wild-type) sequence.

+MAVE-HGVS does not support extension variants, which extend an amino acid sequence to the N- or C- terminal end (e.g. :code:`p.Met1ext-4` for gain of an upstream start or :code:`p.Ter345Lysext5` for a new downstream termination codon).
+Variants that result in an N-terminal extension should use `Insertion`_ syntax and variants that remove a termination codon should be written as standard substitution variants.

+Substitutions of more than one base at a time are covered under `Deletion-Insertion`_.

+Examples of valid substitutions include:

+* g.48C>A
+* c.=
+* c.122-6T>A
+* p.Glu27Trp
+* p.Ter345Lys

 Deletion
 --------

-# TODO
+MAVE-HGVS supports deletions of specified nucleotides or amino acids.

+Deletions of an unknown number of bases or amino acids are not supported.
+For example, deletions where the breakpoint is not known or where the deletion extends past the end of the target cannot be represented with uncertainty.
+To represent a deletion of a sequence including the start or end of the target, specify the deletion exactly as if it extended to the first or last position.

+Examples of valid deletions include:

+* g.44del
+* c.78+5_78+10del
+* c.1_95del
+* p.Gly18del
+* p.Gln7_Asn19del

 Duplication
 -----------

-# TODO
+MAVE-HGVS supports duplications of one or more nucleotides or amino acids.
+The syntax is the same as HGVS.

+Examples of valid insertions include:

+* g.22_24dup
+* c.77dup
+* c.101+1_101+7dup
+* p.Pro12_Gly18dup
+* p.Cys5dup

 Insertion
 ---------

-MAVE-HGVS only supports simple insertions of a specified nucleotide or amino acid sequence.
+MAVE-HGVS supports insertions of a specified nucleotide or amino acid sequence.

-Insertions of a number of unknown bases or amino acids are not supported.
-Insertions using ambiguity characters (e.g. N or Xaa) are not supported.
+Insertions of a number of unspecified bases or amino acids or insertions using ambiguity characters (e.g. N or Xaa) are not supported.

-Insertions must be specified by listing the full inserted sequence.
-Referring to the sequence that is inserted based on its position in the reference sequence is not supported.
+Insertions must be specified by listing the complete inserted sequence.
+Referring to the sequence that is inserted based on its position in the reference sequence is not considered valid for MAVE-HGVS.

 Examples of valid insertions include: